 9:00 – 10:30: Session 3: Soil biodiversity under stress: regulatory and modelling approaches

-09:00 Overview: biodiversity and anthropogenic (including chemical) stressors, Jörg Römbke (ECT Oekotoxikologie GmbH, Germany)
+09:00 Overview: biodiversity and anthropogenic (including chemical) stressors, Jörg Römbke (ECT Oekotoxikologie GmbH, Germany).View his presentation.

-09:30 The EFSA opinion on soil organisms: the concept of reference tiers and proposed protection goal options, Maria Arena (European Food Safety Authority, Italy)
+09:30 The EFSA opinion on soil organisms: the concept of reference tiers and proposed protection goal options, Maria Arena (European Food Safety Authority, Italy).
+View her presentation.

 10:30 Coffee break and poster viewing